 - You work at least 900 hours a school year in a school that provides elementary or secondary education, as determined under state law.
 Qualified expenses are deductible only to the extent the amount of such expenses exceeds the following amounts for the tax year:

 - The interest on qualified U.S. savings bonds that you excluded from income because you paid qualified higher education expenses,

 - Any distribution from a qualified tuition program that you excluded from income, or

 - Any tax-free withdrawals from your Coverdell Education Savings Account.

 For additional information regarding personal credits and any alternative minimum tax (AMT), refer to IRS Publication 17 Your Federal Income Tax.

 To enter education expenses in the TaxAct® program:

-- From within your TaxAct return (Online or Desktop) click on the Federal tab.
+- From within your TaxAct return (Online or Desktop) click Federal.
 On smaller devices, click in the upper left-hand corner, then select Federal.

-- Click Other Adjustments to expand the category, then click Educator expense deduction
+- Click Other Adjustments in the Federal Quick Q&A Topics menu to expand the category, then click Educator expense deduction

 - The program will proceed with the interview questions for you to enter or review the appropriate information